 The admission requirements and procedures are designed to help the College

-from the educational opportunities at Bates.
-As the emphasis here is on the
+profit from the educational opportunities at Bates.
+As the emphasis is

-liberal arts and sciences, the secondary-school record should give assurance of
+on the liberal arts and sciences, the secondary school record should give

-success in these fields.
-Applicants must present evidence of intellectual
+assurance of success in these fields.
+Applicants must present evidence

-interest, good character, and thorough scholastic preparation.
-The College
+of intellectual interest, good character, and thorough scholastic preparation.

-viewbook.
-Aside from biographical data, the application requests information
+as a supplement.
+Aside from biographical data, the application requests

-concerning the academic and extracurricular interests of the applicant.
-The
+information concerning the academic and extracurricular interests of the

-required essay gives the applicant the opportunity to write on a suggested
+applicant.
+The required essay gives the applicant the opportunity to write

-topic or one of personal choice.
-Additional writing samples or other evidence
+on a suggested topic or one of personal choice.
+Additional writing samples

-- Record in Secondary School.
-The secondary-school record should
+2. Record in Secondary School.
+The secondary school record should

 consist of courses of a substantial college-preparatory nature.
 Individual